Guides

 Croke Park

 What better place to start than the Dublin group’s spiritual home?
 Bono and the boys have been selling out the country’s largest stadium since The Unforgettable Fire tour way back in 1985.
 Some decades on, the sporting arena has undergone a major expansion and update.
-You can take your experience of the city to new heights with the Skyline Tour and its breathtaking panoramas of Dublin.
+You can take your experience of the city to new heights with the Skyline Tour and its incredible panoramas of Dublin.
 For traditional Irish sports fans, the stadium tour and GAA (Gaelic Athletic Association) Museum provide extra excitement.

 North Earl Street / Talbot Street

-Stroll this busy strip leading from The Spire to Connolly Station to find several points of interest for U2 enthusiasts.
+Stroll this busy strip leading from the Spire to Connolly Station to find several points of interest for U2 enthusiasts.
 The Bonavox hearing aid store at number 9 North Earl Street inspired Paul Hewson to adopt the name ‘Bono’, and the former Moran’s Hotel (now O’Shea’s) on adjoining Talbot Street was a venue of choice for the band in the 70s.
-Talbot Street was also on Bono’s mind when he wrote the powerful Raised by Wolves, a song about the bomb that went off here in 1974 during the Troubles.
+Talbot Street was also on Bono’s mind when he wrote the powerful 'Raised by Wolves', a song about the bomb that went off here in 1974 during the Troubles.

 North Wall Quay